Archive for the 'Science' Category

 Posted in Earth, Real Life, Science, Universe | No Comments »

-Thursday, July 19th, 2007 by Daniel Gattermann at 23:47h (UTC)
+Thursday, July 19th, 2007 by Daniel M. Gattermann at 23:47

 That’s what I was wondering when I heard about the exploding steam pipe in NYC today.
 Transportation of heat, granted — but during summer?
+Luckily those pesky interwebs have the answer to this question: Why the heck does New York have steam pipes, anyway?

 Read Article »